nalexn/ViewInspector/guide.md

 ViewHosting.host(view: view)
 ```

-## Alert, Sheet and ActionSheet
+## Alert, Sheet, ActionSheet, and FullScreenCover

-These three types of views have many in common, so is their inspection mechanism.
-Due to limited capabilities of what can be achieved in reflection, the native SwiftUI modifiers for presenting these views (`.alert`, `.sheet`, `.actionSheet`) cannot be inspected as-is by the ViewInspector.
+These four types of views have many in common, so is their inspection mechanism.
+Due to limited capabilities of what can be achieved in reflection, the native SwiftUI modifiers for presenting these views (`.alert`, `.sheet`, `.actionSheet`, `.fullScreenCover`) cannot be inspected as-is by the ViewInspector.

 This section discusses how you still can gain the full access to the internals of these views by adding a couple of code snippets to your source code while not making ViewInspector a dependency for the main target.